martinhirst/MICB405_Project_1/workflow.md

 The reference genome (mm10) has been indexed for you and is available here: mhirst@mhirst-ORCA:/home/micb405/resources/genomes/mouse/mm10/bwa_index/

-You will need to install MACS2 on your docker.
-To do so enter the following command:

-sudo -u linuxbrew /home/linuxbrew/.linuxbrew/bin/pip2 install macs2

-If your shell reports a permission error during installation enter the following:

-chmod -R 775 ~/.cache

-and after that again:
-sudo -u linuxbrew /home/linuxbrew/.linuxbrew/bin/pip2 install macs2

 We do not have access to a html accessible directory on the docker to allow you to directly view your alignment files on the UCSC genome browser.
 However here is the [track hub](https://genome.ucsc.edu/goldenpath/help/hgTrackHubHelp.html) for doing so: